nealeyoung/template.py/README.md

 ### Installation and usage

-Download the template.py file and put it somewhere on your module path.
+Download the template package (directory) and put it somewhere on your module path.

 Then, to make Python treat a file named "xxx.pyt" as a template file (enabling the features above), the file name must end in ".pyt".